Visual Studies

 Degree Options

-Students may pursue a B.F.A. in Studio Art in this emphasis.
-The B.F.A. in Studio Art is designed for students interested in a professional degree in art or design.
-This degree will prepare students for a career as a professional Artists.
+The B.F.A. in Studio Art is designed for students interested in a professional career in art.
 Aside from Visual Studies, seven other Emphasis Areas are available to choose from in the B.F.A. degree.

-Students may also pursue a BA or BS Degree in Art Education with a concentration in Visual Studies.
+Students may also pursue a BA or BS Degree in Art Education in which they can choose to take Visual Studies courses.

 This emphasis area incorporates interdisciplinary approaches and stresses the role of digital media and context as primary considerations for the production and analysis of visual works.
 Using an integrated approach, the program equips majors with an essential array of technical, conceptual, political, and social capacities needed for effective cultural work.
 The emphasis also encourages interaction with the local community and facilitates students working collectively and interpretively with the civic environment.